SpatialMosaic: A Multiview VLM Dataset for Partial Visibility: Introduction

 In this paper, we define three types of scenarios that each represent a unique spatial reasoning constraint. \textit{Partial visibility} denotes a condition in multi-view settings where an object is visible only in a subset of views, instead of being observed from all camera viewpoints. \textit{Occlusion} refers to a condition within a single view where the object is partially obscured by other instances or truncated by the camera's field of view.
 Lastly, \textit{low-overlap} condition represents scenarios where the available views exhibit minimal cross-view overlap, providing limited information for spatial inference.

-To handle these scenarios, we tackle this issue from both data and model perspectives.
-First, we propose a novel multi-view spatial data generation and annotation pipeline tailored to partial-visibility, occlusion, and low-overlap scenarios.
-With this pipeline, we construct \ourdataset{}, a comprehensive multi-view instruction-tuning dataset containing \numvqa{xxx} QA pairs that capture challenging, frequently occurring real-world scenarios.
-Second, we introduce \ourmodel{}, a hybrid framework that leverages 3D reconstruction models as geometry encoders~\citep{wang2025vggt,wang2024dust3r,leroy2024grounding,wang2025continuous} and unifies them with Vision-Language Models.
-Specifically, our approach encodes geometric cues into structured tokens and fuses them with per-view visual features, enabling the model to capture multi-view consistency and spatial context jointly.
-This design empowers the model to integrate observations across viewpoints and reason about spatial relationships in complex, real-world environments.
-In addition, we release \ourbenchmark{}, which provides a more comprehensive and challenging evaluation of spatial capabilities compared to existing multi-view benchmarks~\citep{fu2024blink,zhang2025flatland,li2024mvbench,yi2019clevrer}.
-It consists of \numvqabench{xxx} QA pairs across \numtask{xx} tasks, focusing on spatial reasoning under realistic and challenging scenarios with up to 5 input views.

-The key contributions are summarized as follows : \begin{itemize} \item We propose a scalable annotation framework applicable to existing multi-view datasets, enriching them with fine-grained visibility information to facilitate reasoning from fragmented visual observations across viewpoints.
+To study these scenarios systematically, we propose a novel multi-view spatial data generation and annotation pipeline tailored to partial-visibility, occlusion, and low-overlap scenarios.
+With this pipeline, we construct \ourdataset{}, a comprehensive multi-view instruction-tuning dataset containing \numvqa{} QA pairs that capture challenging, frequently occurring real-world scenarios.
+Unlike prior multi-view spatial datasets which focus exclusively on either indoor or outdoor layouts, our dataset spans both domains, enabling more comprehensive evaluation and training across diverse real-world scenes.
+To support evaluation in the multi-view settings, we additionally provide a practical baseline that integrates geometry encoders into a VLM framework.
+Finally, we release \ourbenchmark{}, which provides a more comprehensive and challenging evaluation of spatial capabilities compared to existing multi-view benchmarks~\cite{fu2024blink,zhang2025flatland,li2024mvbench,yi2019clevrer}.
+It consists of \numvqabench{} QA pairs across \numtask{} tasks, covering both categorical reasoning and numerical spatial estimation under realistic and challenging scenarios spanning indoor and outdoor environments.
+The key contributions are summarized as follows: \begin{itemize} \item We define three under-explored spatial reasoning constraints in multi-view settings, namely \textit{partial visibility}, \textit{occlusion}, and \textit{low-overlap}.
+Based on these constraints, we propose a scalable data generation pipeline that constructs \ourdataset{}, a realistic and challenging instruction-tuning dataset.

-\item We present an automatic data generation pipeline that constructs spatial reasoning QAs under realistic and challenging multi-view conditions, resulting in \ourbenchmark{}, a comprehensive dataset for multi-view spatial reasoning.
+\item To enable comprehensive evaluation under challenging multi-view conditions, we construct \ourbenchmark{}, which spans diverse indoor and outdoor environments.
+By covering both domains, the benchmark facilitates more comprehensive assessment across heterogeneous scene layouts.

-\item We introduce \ourmodel{}, a hybrid framework combining 3D reconstruction models with VLM models to enable effective cross-view alignment and robust reasoning in realistic, multi-view environments.
+\item We provide a practical baseline for multi-view settings by combining 3D reconstruction models with VLMs to enable cross-view alignment and robust reasoning in realistic, multi-view environments.

 \end{itemize}